Healthy Mixed Vegetable Biryani Recipe – an unofficial Slimming World biryani

 Shopping around to see which shops have offers on your usual products can make a big difference to your weekly shopping bill.
 Additionally don’t forget to check out the yellow sticker reductions and freeze what you can.

-Frozen vegetables are nutritionally just as good as fresh usually so do keep an eye for those too to save money in a recipe like this it won’t make much if any difference.
+Frozen vegetables are nutritionally just as good as fresh usually so do keep an eye out for those too to save money in a recipe like this it won’t make much if any difference.

 The importance of adding vegetables to your meals